Westie undergoes emergency surgery after brutal dog attack

 Buddy was allowed to go home the following day but has been back regularly for follow-up treatment to help with recovery.

-Thanking the PDSA, his owner said: “They have been amazing and a huge support.
-The treatment Buddy has received has been first class.
+Thanking the PDSA, his owner said: "They have been amazing and a huge support.

 "Buddy’s wounds are starting to heal now but the psychological scars will last a lot longer.

-!I’m now terrified to take him on walks and Buddy is a nervous wreck.
-Any slight noise he jumps out of his skin – I’ve even had to put a sign up asking people not to press the doorbell as it upsets him.
+"I’m now terrified to take him on walks and Buddy is a nervous wreck, any slight noise he jumps out of his skin – I’ve even had to put a sign up asking people not to press the doorbell as it upsets him."

-“People need to have control of their dogs, especially if they’re a danger to other pets or people.”